Ew4n1011/infra/README.md

 Infra application stacks are a number of applications deployed together and preconfigured to perform a common goal.

-* Logging - application logging capture and search service based on Grafana Loki.
+* Media - Mount a media server with sonarr, radarr, bazarr, jellyfin, etc.

 ## What This Could Do